 It’s the first time in more than 30 years that a New York museum is showcasing Turrell’s work.
 Befitting the summer solstice, the exhibition opened on June 21 at the Guggenheim, where the artist transformed the Frank Lloyd Wright rotunda into a spiral of raining light.
 Four works from the museum’s permanent collection supplement the featured installation, called Aten Reign (2013).

-In conjunction with the exhibition opening, the Guggenheim, one of NYC’s prized attractions, launched a free mobile app that includes video interviews with Turrell and the exhibition curators.
+In conjunction with the exhibition opening, the Guggenheim, one of NYC’s best museums, launched a free mobile app that includes video interviews with Turrell and the exhibition curators.